ASHIK27445/Flask-Email-Verification-System/README.md

 Unlike traditional systems that require hardcoded email settings or environment variables, this implementation enables **real-time configuration of email settings** without restarting the application.

-## If you need the email authentication otp system go to this link https://github.com/ASHIK27445/Flash-Outh

 ### 🔧 How It Works
 1. Users visit the homepage and input their email service credentials